amobiz/json-normalizer/README.md

 ```

 ## Change Logs
+* 2016/01/24 - 0.3.5

+    * Feature: add `before` and `after` hook.

 * 2016/01/13 - 0.3.4

     * NPM: Upgrade lodash to 4.0.0.

 * 2016/01/01 - 0.3.3

-    * Bug Fix: when "additionalProperties" set to false, should ignore all unknown properties.
+    * Bug Fix: When "additionalProperties" set to false, should ignore all unknown properties.
     * Feature: Add "patternProperties" support.

 * 2015/12/26 - 0.3.2